carlosolarte/EventB2Maude/examples/README.md

 ## About simulations

 The experiments reported here were performed on a Dell 3430 with 64GB RAM and 6-Core Intel Xeon 4500MHz.
-PVeStA was executed with 10 Java processes, using as parameter alpha=0.01.
-File `results.odt` contains a sheet with the results for each system.
+File `results.odt` contains several experiments for the case studies.

 ## Gear System

 The file `gear-system.b` contains the probabilistic model of the controller for a landing gear system presented in [1].
+The experiment allows for answering the following questions:
-The property `doors=open` returns 0.0 (i.e., the doors of the system are always closed after the end of the sequences).
+* What is the probability of ending the maneuver with the doors open (property `doors=open`)?
+The The answer is 0.0, i.e., the doors of the system are always closed after the end of the sequences.
-The probability of ending the sequence of actions with the gear retracted (property `gear=retracted`) is 0.49.
+* What is the probability of ending the maneuver with the gear retracted (property `gear=retracted`)?
+The answer is 0.49.
 This is explained by the fact that the event `pcmd` may change the value of the handle to up and down with equal probability.

 ## Brake System